ethereum/ethereum-org-website/public/content/developers/tutorials/secret-state/index.md

 ### Using Zokrates from TypeScript {#using-zokrates-from-typescript}

 Zokrates has a command line interface, but in this program we use it in the [TypeScript code](https://zokrates.github.io/toolbox/zokrates_js.html).
-Using [TypeScript](https://www.typescriptlang.org/), which gets compiled to JavaScript, lets us use the same code on the server and the client.

 The library that contains the Zokrates definitions is called [`zero-knowledge.ts`](https://github.com/qbzzt/20240901-secret-state/blob/main/packages/server/src/zero-knowledge.ts).